 We’ve talked about the allure of palomino horses and explored facts about chestnuts, but today let’s turn our attention to horses of yet another delightful color: gray.
-With their stunning beauty and fascinating genetics, gray horses have delighted horse enthusiasts for centuries.
+With their stunning beauty and fascinating genetics, gray horses have delighted equine enthusiasts for centuries.
 Let’s take a closer look.

-- Gray can be spelled g-r-e-y- or g-r-a-y.
+2. Gray can be spelled g-r-e-y- or g-r-a-y.
 Some breed associations prefer grey, others prefer gray.
 The University of California-Davis Veterinary Genetics Laboratory uses gray.

-- Gray is a modifier.
+4. Gray is a modifier.
 Gray modifies the base coat color, transforming it to gray.
 Genetically, the horse is the color it appeared at birth, but the presence of the gray gene modifies the coat color to gray.

-- A gray horse must have at least one gray parent.
+5. They must have at least one gray parent.
 The gray gene is a dominant gene and cannot “show up” later on, as recessive genes are wont to do.
 So if your horse is gray, you know without question that one or both of its parents were gray.

-- Gray horses keep life interesting thanks to the myriad shades of this color from “rose gray” and “dappled” to “flea-bitten” and “pure white.”
+6. They keep life interesting thanks to the myriad shades of this color from “rose gray” and “dappled” to “flea-bitten” and “pure white.”
 It’s a transformative process that can take many years.

-- Gray horses are found in many breeds.
+7. Grays are found in many breeds.
 The color is commonly associated with the Lipizzan breed, but it is also very common in Andalusians, Arabians, Welsh Ponies, and is accepted as a color by most breed registries.

-- Gray horses have won the Kentucky Derby on eight occasions.
+8. Gray horses have won the Kentucky Derby on eight occasions.
 These famous gray Thoroughbreds include: Determine, Decidedly, Spectacular Bi, Gato Del Sol, Winning Colors (a filly), Silver Charm, Monarchos, and—most recently—Giacamo in 2005.

-- The Horse in the Gray Flannel Suit, the 1968 Disney comedy starring Dean Jones and Kurt Russell, features a gray horse named Aspercel.
+10. The Horse in the Gray Flannel Suit, the 1968 Disney comedy starring Dean Jones and Kurt Russell, features a gray horse named Aspercel.